Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications

+The guiding philosophy behind our work is to leverage the rich internal symmetry of $\extots$ afforded by the compatible structures of a \textit{categorical $\fsl_{\ZZ}$-action} (in the sense of Rouquier \cite{rouquier_2kacmoody}) and of a \textit{semi-infinite highest weight category}.
+In particular, we also build on the literature on categorical representations of Kac--Moody algebras.

+In general, one should not expect an equivalence of highest weight categories with the same poset.
+Remarkably, the existence of a categorical Kac--Moody action suitably compatible (e.g., in the sense of Definition \ref{defn:multi_fock}) with an underlying highest weight structure is an incredibly rigid requirement.
+Most notably, Losev and Webster \cite{losev_webster} axiomatically defined categorified tensor products of irreducible representations of Kac--Moody algebras and proved a strong uniqueness result for them, generalizing work of Rouquier \cite{rouquier_2kacmoody} on the uniqueness of minimal categorifications of irreducible highest weight representations.

-Before giving a precise description of our strategy, we ought to mention some precedents of our categorification approach.
-Given that many natural representation theoretic categories carry a natural Kac--Moody action compatible with their highest weight structures, it is not surprising that this framework has already borne ample fruit.
-For example, Brundan, Losev, and Webster \cite{brundan_losev_webster} used the aforementioned uniqueness results of Losev and Webster to produce multiplicity formulas for integral blocks of parabolic category $\cO$ for the general linear Lie superalgebra.
-Similarly, Losev \cite{losev_vv_conjecture} used categorical actions on truncations of affine parabolic categories $\cO$ to understand multiplicities in categories $\cO$ for rational Cherednik algebras.
-Another related work is a preprint by Elias and Losev \cite{elias_losev2017} relating modular Kazhdan--Lusztig combinatorics to diagrammatic singular Soergel bimodules using a uniqueness result for restricted $\hat{\fsl}_p$ Fock space tensor product categorifications.
+Given that many representation-theoretic categories carry a natural Kac--Moody action compatible with their highest weight structures, it is not surprising that this framework has already borne ample fruit.
+For example, Brundan, Losev, and Webster \cite{brundan_losev_webster} used the uniqueness results of Losev and Webster to prove multiplicity formulas for integral blocks of parabolic category $\cO$ for the general linear Lie superalgebra.
+Similarly, Losev \cite{losev_vv_conjecture} used categorical actions on truncations of affine parabolic categories $\cO$ to study categories $\cO$ for rational Cherednik algebras.
+Another related work is a preprint by Elias and Losev \cite{elias_losev2017} relating modular Kazhdan--Lusztig combinatorics to diagrammatic singular Soergel bimodules using categorical actions of $\widehat{\fsl}_p$.